Ease of Use

 TradeSmith TradeStops and Ideas are two separate products formed by a mathematician and investor, Dr. Richard Smith.
 TradeSmith TradeStops and Ideas is designed to help its user manage a healthy portfolio of stocks.
 Does TradeSmith TradeStops and Ideas have what you need?
 Read our review to find out.

-TradeStops and Ideas are sold as separate products and there is unfortunately no option to purchase both at a discounted rate.
-TradeStops costs $79 per month after an initial 30-day trial period, while Ideas costs $99 per month after an initial 30-day trial period.
+TradeStops and Ideas are sold as separate products, and there is unfortunately no option to purchase both at a discounted rate.

 Volatility Quotient and Stock State Indicator

-VQ and SSI are automatically calculated for all stocks in portfolios monitored by TradeStops and form the basis of the platform’s more advanced risk management features.
+VQ and SSI are automatically calculated for all stocks in portfolios monitored by TradeStops and form the basis of the platform’s more advanced risk management tools.

 Position Size Calculator

-The position size calculator uses VQ, trailing stop calculations, and traders’ appetite for risk to determine the appropriate amount to buy of any stock.
-The calculator asks traders how much money they are willing to lose on a given trade and offers several options for calculating where a trailing stop should be placed.
-The result shown is the maximum investible amount and initial stop loss value that equates to those parameters.
+The position size calculator uses VQ, trailing stop calculations, and your appetite for risk to determine the appropriate amount to buy of any stock.
+The calculator asks you how much money you’re willing to lose on a given trade and then offers several options for calculating where a trailing stop should be placed.
+The output is the maximum amount you should invest and the initial stop loss value you should use for your trade.

-Helpfully, TradeStops also explains the results of the calculator in plain English, making it easier to understand how it got to the results it did and how changing the parameters will affect the result.
+Helpfully, TradeStops explains the results of the calculator in plain English.
+This makes it easier to understand how it got to the results it did and how changing the parameters will affect the result.

 Asset Allocation and PVQ Analyzer